Alpine scenery made easy: 4 seasons at the Tateyama Kurobe Alpine Route

 After alighting the bus, climb the steps up in anticipation and you will emerge on the walkway of the magnificent Kurobe Dam, where you will take a 15-minute walk across to board the cable car up to Kurobedaira.

 View of the Kurobe Dam from the Dam Observation Deck.
 (Image credit: JR East / Carissa Loh)

 Standing at 186m in height, the Kurobe Dam (黒部ダム Kurobe-damu) is Japan’s tallest dam.
-On one side is the serene Lake Kurobe (黒部湖 Kurobe-ko), while on the other side you can see powerful discharges of 10 cubic metres per second.
-Water is discharged from the dam only during late June to mid-October, and on good days you can even see a rainbow!
+On one side is the serene Lake Kurobe (黒部湖 Kurobe-ko), while on the other side, you can see powerful discharges of 10 cubic metres per second.
+Water is discharged from the dam only from late June to mid-October, and on good days you can even see a rainbow!

 Constructing the Kurobe Dam was a major project for Japan after World War II, with the sudden economic facing a shortage of energy.
 Due to the difficulty of constructing the dam, 171 workers lost their lives.
 Along the dam there is a monument dedicated to them.
 There was even a novel—Kurobe no Taiyō (黒部の太陽)—written about the dam’s construction, which was later made into a movie.

 Lake Kurobe and the Kurobe Dam.
 (Image credit: JR East / Carissa Loh)

 If you want to enjoy the scenery from a different angle, 30-minute sightseeing boat cruises across Lake Kurobe are also available between June and early November.
 At 1,448m, these are the highest-sailing sightseeing boats in Japan.